abaxoth0/SentinelRBAC/README.md

 `Host` can be initialized by one of the following methods:

--   **LoadHost(path string)** - Open and reads configuration file (JSON) at the specified path and after parsing returns it.
-This method also validates permissions and merges default roles with service specific roles, so consider this method as recommended way of `Host` initialization.
+-   **LoadHost(path string) (Host, error)** - Open and reads configuration file (JSON) at the specified path and after parsing returns it.
+This method also validates permissions and merges permissions of the global roles with permissions of the service specific (Schema) roles.
+This method is recommended way of `Host` initialization.
+(And currently the only one)

 ### HOST EXAMPLE